bocchino/fprime/docs/Design/data-products.md

    This is an output port for asynchronously requesting memory from a data product manager.
    The request is served on the thread of the data product manager.
-   This approach incurs the overhead of a separate threat, but it does not require the requesting component to take a lock.
+   This approach incurs the overhead of a separate thread, but it does not require the requesting thread to take a lock.
    Example syntax:
    ```
    product request port productRequestOut